Johan Pehrson: Leader of the Liberals (2022–2025)

 On 8 April 2022, Nyamko Sabuni resigned as party leader.
 On the same day, the Liberals announced that Pehrson, as the first deputy chairman, would take over as acting party leader.
 He led the Liberals over the 2022 Swedish general election.
 At an extraordinary party meeting in December, Pehrson was elected as party leader on a permanent basis.

 Following the election the Liberals joined a coalition government with the Moderates and Christian Democrats, with Pehrson becoming Minister for Employment and Integration in the Kristersson Cabinet.

 In August 2024, Pehrson's Ministry of Employment reported the highest number of unemployed for the past decade, excluding the years of the COVID-19 pandemic.

 On 10 September 2024, Kristersson reshuffled his cabinet during his Declaration of Government speech held at the Opening of the Riksdag.
 During this reshuffle Pehrson was appointed Minister for Education and was replaced as Minister for Employment and Integration by Education Minister Mats Persson.
 As Minister of Education, Pehrson has stated that he is paying attention to a 2024 law passed by Australia that restricts minors' social media usage.

 On 28 April 2025, Pehrson announced his resignation as leader of the Liberals.
 His decision was announced weeks following the resignations of several top-level Liberal politicians on 31 March.
-Pehrson will remain as minister and party leader until the next party conference on 24 June.
+Pehrson was succeeded as party leader by Simona Mohamsson on 24 June, who also took over as minister four days later.